 ARCHITECTURE.
 An introductory survey to the art and architecture of ancient Greece and Rome.
 The course concentrates on Greece from the Geometric through Hellenistic periods and on Rome from the Late Republic to the Late Empire including the period of the early Christian church under the patronage of the Emperor Constantine.
-Prerequisite: Western Culture 101 or Visual Arts 201, or permission of the instructor.
-Offered: spring semester of odd-numbered years.
+Prerequisite: none.

-MEDIEVAL ART AND ARCHITECTURE.
-This lecture course focuses on the architecture, sculpture, painting, and decorative arts produced in Europe between the fourth century and the early fourteenth century.
+VISUAL ARTS 205.
+(3) MEDIEVAL ART AND ARCHITECTURE.
+This

+lecture course focuses on the architecture, sculpture, painting, and decorative arts produced in Europe between the fourth century and the early fourteenth century.
 Emphasis is on the construction, composition, and iconography of the monuments so that students develop skills in visual analysis and interpretation.
-Prerequisite: Western Culture 102 or Visual Arts 201, or permission of the instructor.
-Offered: spring semester of even-numbered years.
+Prerequisite: none.

-WESTERN ART OF THE 19TH AND 20TH CENTURIES.
+VISUAL ARTS 208.
+(3) WESTERN ART OF THE 19TH AND 20TH

+CENTURIES.
 This lecture course focuses on the painting, sculpture, and architecture of Europe and North America in the modern age, presented in the context of contemporaneous historical events.
-Prerequisite: Visual Arts 200, 202, or permission of instructor.
-Offered: spring semester of oddnumbered years.
+Prerequisite: none.

 AMERICAN PHOTOGRAPHY.
 This lecture course examines American photographic representation from mid-19th-century experimental processes to the current digital age.
 The study of the role of photography in the United States is used to explore themes in the arts, social and political history, popular culture, and personal expression.
 Readings, discussion, portfolio viewings, oral and written reports, and visits to photographic exhibitions compose the course of study.
 Prerequisite: none.
-Offered: spring semester of odd-numbered years.